kercre123/jank-escape-pod/README.md

 NOTE: This only works with OSKR-unlocked, Dev-unlocked, or Whiskey robots.

 `setup.sh` is a prompt-script which guides you through the installation.
-It can install all necessary packages, get the speech-to-text software, create SSL certificates (with the address/port given), put the public cert into the vector-cloud source, build vector-cloud, build chipper, create a new server config file for Vector, and allow you to copy the new vic-cloud and server config into him.
+It can install all necessary packages, get the speech-to-text software, create SSL certificates (with the address/port given), build vector-cloud, build chipper, create a new server config file for Vector, and allow you to copy the new vic-cloud and server config into him.

 (This currently only works on Arch or Debian-based Linux)